motunla/remote-work-stress-R/README.md

 ## Key Findings
 - Weak correlations between remote ratio and stress level
 - No significant differences in stress by job role (ANOVA)
 - Logistic regression model revealed that onsite workers were significantly less likely to have high burnout compared to hybrid workers.
-No significant interaction effects were found between age and work arrangement.

 ## Limitations
 The synthetic data had limited variation and some categorical imbalance, which constrained model significance.
-However, the project provided significant experience in data modeling, visualization, and collaborative analysis.

 ## Code Access
 The full R script for this analysis is available in `remote_work_stress_analysis.R`.